Ziggiphase001/alx-system_engineering-devops/0x00-shell_basics/README.md

 Add script that the betty files moved
 Add script that removes myfirstdirectory
 Add script that returns to previous folder
 Add script that list some specified files
+Add script returns a type of a file